Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Prescription pain medicines, including opioids, may be needed to provide stronger pain relief than aspirin.
 However, these drugs are reserved for more severe types of pain, as they have some potential for abuse and may have unpleasant and potentially very dangerous side effects.

 Prescription antidepressants can help some people.
-This is because these medicines increase the supply of the naturally produced neurotransmitters, serotonin and norepinephrine.
-Serotonin has been found to be an important part of a pain-controlling pathway in the brain.
+These medicines increase the supply of the naturally produced neurotransmitters, serotonin and norepinephrine.
+Serotonin is an important part of a pain-controlling pathway in the brain.

-Heat and cold treatments to reduce the stiffness and pain, especially with joint disorders such as arthritis
+Heat and cold treatments to reduce the stiffness and pain, especially with joint problems such as arthritis

-Physical and occupational therapy interventions such as massage and whirlpool treatments
+Physical and occupational therapy such as massage and whirlpool treatments

 Exercise to reduce spasticity, joint contractures, joint inflammation, spinal alignment problems, or muscle weakening and shrinking to prevent further problems